Meet the maker

 Based in Rotterdam, owners Jan-Willem and Ewald have slowly built up a repertoire of chocolate knowledge, constantly changing and improving their process to highlight the special qualities of each type of cacao they use.
 They’re a formidable double act.

-Outside of their business careers, Ewald has a background as a registered vinologue from the Dutch Wine Academy (comparable to WSET) and trained as a sommelier and wine consultant.
-Whilst, Jan Willem is a life long, very talented pastry enthousiast.
+Outside of their business careers, Ewald has a background as a registered vinologue from the Dutch Wine Academy (comparable to WSET Level 4) and trained as a sommelier and wine consultant.
+Whilst, Jan Willem is a lifelong, very talented pastry enthusiast.
 So they are both fascinated by flavours and aromas – as they confess – practically since they were born.
 This enthusiasm led to the creation of Heinde and Verre.

 Chocolate Making; Getting Started

 It was on a skiing trip in Italy where the idea for Heinde and Verre was born.
-Both Jan-Willem and Ewald love chocolate, they had time to kill and decided to try an italian dark chocolate.
-After sampling the bar, they believed it could be bettered and wanted to give it a try themselves.
-They decided to pair up and have a go at developing a chocolate business.
+Both Jan-Willem and Ewald love chocolate, they had time to kill and decided to try an Italian dark chocolate.
+After sampling the bar, they believed it could be improved and wanted to give it a try themselves, so decided to pair up and have a go at developing a chocolate business.

-They were, and still are, inspired by the flavours of great wines, pushing the duo to experiment with ageing chocolate, as opposed to conching, as a way to develop depth.
+They were, and still are, inspired by the flavours of great wines, pushing the duo to experiment with ageing chocolate, as opposed to concheing, as a way to develop depth.

 The operation started in one of their spare rooms, gathering equipment and learning the basics of chocolate making.
 To help in their discovery, early on, they visited Duffy’s where they developed a better understanding of what it takes to make incredible craft chocolate from bean to bar.

 When it came to sourcing, much like every good craft chocolate company, it was paramount to know exactly where their beans came from.
 This was their central focus starting out.
-They began buying straight from KSS cooperative in Bali.
-To ensure a consistent flavour, they chose their beans they wanted right down to the specific farm.
+They began buying straight from the Marga Utama cooperative in Bali.
+To ensure a consistent flavour, they chose the beans that they wanted right down to the specific farm.

 Co-founders, Ewald and Jan Willem at their Chocolate Factory in Rotterdam